juanluisbaptiste/apachebench-graphs/README.md

 -V    Debug mode.
 ```

-This script will plot [apachebench](https://httpd.apache.org/docs/2.4/programs/ab.html) results using gnuplot, and store test results
+This script will plot [apachebench](https://httpd.apache.org/docs/2.4/programs/ab.html) results using gnuplot, and store them
-in $PWD/results/website/date/.
+in _$PWD/results/$WESITEURL/$DATE/_.
 The script will create the plot files for gnuplot
 using the templates in the [templates directory](templates/).
 It will also save apachebench
-output in a file called summary.txt
+output in a file called _summary.txt_.

 For example, this command: